shekhar-jha/scripts/Docker-Kubernetes.md

 > **Note**
 > Before the kubernetes network can configure itself and stabalize, the firewall needs to be switched off.
-> This means that during initial configuration and after the server re-boot, firewalld needs to be shutdown and then restarted after all the pods are in running mode.
+> This means that during initial configuration and after the server re-boot, firewalld needs to be shutdown on master and then restarted after all the pods are in running mode.
 > ```bash
 > systemctl stop firewalld
 > ```